SHAREHOLDER ALERT: WeissLaw LLP Reminds CORE, ALTA, ARPO, and ONDS Shareholders About Its Ongoing Investigations

 Core-Mark Holding Company, Inc. (NASDAQ: CORE)

 WeissLaw LLP is investigating possible breaches of fiduciary duty and other violations of law by the board of directors of Core-Mark Holding Company, Inc. (NASDAQ: CORE) in connection with the company’s proposed acquisition by Performance Food Group Company (“PFG”).
-Pursuant to the merger agreement, Core-Mark’s shareholders will receive $23.875 in cash and 0.44 PFG shares for each Core-Mark share they own, representing implied per-share merger consideration of approximately $46.18 based upon PFG’s June 2, 2021 closing price of $50.69.
+Pursuant to the merger agreement, CORE shareholders will receive $23.875 in cash and 0.44 PFG shares for each CORE share they own, representing implied per-share merger consideration of approximately $52.51 based upon PFG’s June 9, 2021 closing price of $65.08.
 If you own CORE shares and wish to discuss this investigation or your rights, please call us or visit our website: https://weisslawllp.com/core/

 Altabancorp (NASDAQ: ALTA)